CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 * Add the variable "mime", followed by the full mime message.
 * Submit the different parts of your message, such as the subject and the html parts.

-Without the envelope, recipient or recipients variables, your email message, and a valid access key, your email cannot be sent.

 If you want to use the mime variable, simply add the following variable to your request:

 ```
 "mime":             string containing the full mime message
 ```

-If you do not use the mime variable, you can add one or more of the following variables:
+If you do not use the mime variable, but define the individual values you can do so by adding the following variables:

 ```
 "subject":          string containing the subject